openvinotoolkit/anomalib/docs/source/markdown/guides/how_to/models/feature_extractors.md

 :::{tab-item} Timm

 Available Timm models are listed on [Timm GitHub page](https://github.com/huggingface/pytorch-image-models#models).
+The Timm feature extractor also supports custom models of the type nn.Module.

 In most cases, we want to use a pretrained backbone, so can get a list of all such models using the following code: